We administer online oral certification exams via Microsoft Teams video conference.

 Leader Task 1: Analyze team cohesion.

-Know why developing cohesion is important.
+Know why developing cohesion improves teamwork.

 Know what social cohesion is.